falcosecurity/evolution/REPOSITORIES.md

 Repositories with the status *stable* have reached a high degree of maturity and reliability and are actively curated by maintainers.
 The components provided by those repositories are intended to be used in production by adopters and are officially supported by The Falco Project.
 Significant changes or updates are typically less frequent.

+Criteria to achieve the *stable* status include:

+- Actively supported by maintainers and the community.
+- Provided components are regularly updated and released.
+- Documentation is provided and kept up-to-date.
+- Automated testing via unit, functional, and integration test suites on multiple platforms (when applicable).
+- Pre-built artifacts are published by an automated system for multiple platforms (when applicable).
+- Documented release process (when applicable).

 ### Incubating

 Repositories with the status *incubating* are in an intermediate stage of maturity.
 These repositories may still be subject to significant changes as feedback is gathered and improvements are made.
 The components provided by those repositories might be used in production by adopters, but it's not recommended.
 Generally, those projects are not safe for mission-critical purposes.
 The level of support for those projects may vary case by case.

+Criteria to achieve the *incubating* status include:

+- Supported on a best-effort basis by at least two maintainers.
+- Basic documentation is provided.
+- Releases may not occur regularly.
+- Minimal CI/CD pipelines are implemented (when applicable).

 ### Sandbox

 Repositories with the status *sandbox* are in the earliest stage of development.
-These repositories are not recommended for production use but are intended for users interested in experimenting with cutting-edge features, contributing to early-stage development, or providing feedback.
+The componentes provided by these repositories are not recommended for production use but are intended for users interested in experimenting with cutting-edge features, contributing to early-stage development, or providing feedback.
+Usually, no support is provided for these projects.

+Generally, the criteria for adopting a project or a component with the status of *sandbox* are flexible and may be tightened as needed at the discretion of the community.
+Ideas, projects, or codes intended for the *sandbox* should generally be adopted under [falcosecurity/contrib](https://github.com/falcosecurity/contrib).
+A dedicated repository may only be requested for justified technical reasons.

 ### Archived